vechain/vechain-sdk-js/CONTRIBUTING.md

 # Introduction

 Thank you for considering contributing to the thor-sdk-js project.
-This SDK is an important part of the Vechain ecosystem and your contributions are greatly appreciated.
+This SDK is an important part of the vechain ecosystem and your contributions are greatly appreciated.
 This document outlines the process and guidelines for contributing.

 # Getting Started